jddf/spec/draft-ucarion-jddf-xx.md

   {{syntax}}, *S* exists, and is a schema.

 The schema accepts the instance if and only if *S* accepts the instance.
-Otherwise, the standard errors to return in this case are the union of the errors from evaluating *S* against the instance.
+Otherwise, the error indicators to return in this case are the union of the error indicators from evaluating *S* against the instance.

 For example, the schema: